LiteFat: Lightweight Spatio-Temporal Graph Learning for Real-Time Driver Fatigue Detection

 \section{Introduction}

 Driver fatigue is a major contributor to traffic accidents worldwide, posing a significant threat to road safety~\cite{fu2024survey}.
-The World Health Organization (WHO) reports that traffic accidents result in 1.35 million fatalities each year globally.
+The World Health Organization (WHO) reports that traffic accidents result in 1.35 million fatalities each year globally\footnote{\href{https://www.who.int/activities/advocating-for-road-safety}{https://www.who.int/activities/advocating-for-road-safety}}.
 Research further highlights that fatigue-related incidents can account for up to 30\% of these fatal accidents~\cite{nvemcova2020multimodal}.
 Fatigue impairs reaction time, decision-making, and overall driving performance, underscoring the necessity for real-time fatigue detection to prevent such accidents.
 Even with advancements in autonomous driving technology, human oversight is still crucial, particularly in semi-autonomous vehicles.

-In recent years, artificial intelligence (AI)-based human fatigue detection systems have been developed, leveraging both behavioral characteristics~\cite{liu2022review} and physiological signals~\cite{lu2022detecting}.
+In recent years, artificial intelligence (AI)-based human fatigue detection systems have been developed, leveraging both behavioral characteristics~\cite{liu2022review} and physiological signals~\cite{lu2022detecting,hu2024eeg,peng2024multi}.
 Physiological methods, such as electroencephalography (EEG) and heart rate monitoring~\cite{subasi2022eeg}, offer high accuracy but require intrusive sensors, making them impractical for real-world deployment.
 On the other hand, methods based on behavioral characteristics usually rely on cameras to capture driver's videos, which are more suitable for real-world applications.
 Vision-based models analyze facial features, such as eye closure, yawning, and head position, using deep learning techniques and have gained popularity~\cite{ansari2021driver,ren2021deep}.
 When integrated into early warning systems, these models can monitor a driver's state in real time and issue timely warnings.
-This automation process holds significant practical value in reducing traffic accidents and increasing road safety.
+This automation process holds significant practical value in reducing traffic accidents and improving road safety.